bee-queue/arena/README.md

 ### Bee Queue support

-Arena is dual-compatible with Bull 3.x and the [1.0.0 pre-release of bee-queue](https://github.com/bee-queue/bee-queue/pull/64).
+Arena is dual-compatible with Bull 3.x and Bee-Queue 1.x.
 To add a Bee queue to the Arena dashboard, include the `type: bee` attribute with an individual queue's configation object.

 ### Docker image